-The Multnomah County Library's behavior rules have a threefold purpose: to protect the rights and safety of library patrons, to protect the rights and safety of staff members, and to preserve and protect the library's materials, facilities and property.
+Multnomah County Library's behavior rules protect the rights and safety of library patrons and staff members, and preserve and protect the library's materials, facilities and property.

 Definitions and scope

 These behavior rules shall apply to all buildings, interior and exterior, and all grounds controlled and operated by the Multnomah County Library (such buildings and grounds are hereafter referred to as the "premises") and to all persons entering in or on the premises.

 Listed below are the library's behavior rules.
 Persons who violate these rules may be ejected from the premises and excluded from all library premises for the period of time listed below, by authority of Multnomah County Executive Rule No. 252.

 Any person who violates rules 1-5 while in or on library premises will be immediately ejected and excluded from all Multnomah County Library premises without first being given a warning.
 Any person so excluded shall lose all library privileges for a period of up to three years, and the incident will be reported to the appropriate law enforcement agency.

 1. Committing or attempting to commit any activity that would constitute a violation of any federal, state or local criminal statute or ordinance.

 2. Directing a specific threat of physical harm against an individual, group of individuals or property.
 Violation of this rule will result in a minimum exclusion of one year.